The Real Global Price of What You Wear, Part 8

 Polyester

-Polyester is plastic fabric.
+Invented in 1941, polyester is plastic fabric.
 It requires a lot of energy to make, uses fossil fuels, and uses carcinogenic substances to produce.
 “It is made by refining crude oil or natural gas, breaking it into chemicals, and creating a polymer that is extruded and spun into fibers.”
 The polymer, polyethylene terephthalate (PET), is the same PET in a plastic bottle.
 Its petroleum base makes polyester flammable, so fabrics made from it must be treated with anti-flammable chemicals that are often toxic.
 China produces more than 75% of the world’s polyester fabric.
 These fabrics do not biodegrade and only a very small amount of them are recycled worldwide.1

 “Polyester, the cheapest and most popular of fabrics, is petroleum based; nearly seventy million barrels of crude are required to make the virgin polyester used for textiles each year.” -Dana Thomas, Fashionopolis2

 Polyester also affects climate change.
-“MIT calculated that the global impact of producing polyester alone was somewhere between 706 million metric tons of carbon dioxide, or about what 185 coal-fired power plants emit in a year.”3 We should stop production of this material for the most part, because the global impacts just aren’t worth it.
+“MIT calculated that the global impact of producing polyester alone was somewhere between 706 million metric tons of carbon dioxide, or about what 185 coal-fired power plants emit in a year.”7 We should stop production of this material for the most part, because the global impacts just aren’t worth it.
 There’s already enough on the planet to recycle and reuse.
 We don’t need any new polyester fabric.

 Colorful rolls of satin fabrics.